-Whether it’s shopping online or walking into the bedding section of a department store, it may feel like you should have brought your thesaurus and French to English dictionary along for the journey.
-Sitting next to the comforters you’ll find duvets and duvet covers in abundance.
+Whether it’s shopping online or walking into the bedding section of a department store, people may feel like they should have brought your thesaurus and French to English dictionary along for the journey; sitting next to the comforters people find duvets and duvet covers in abundance.

-What’s the difference and what is right for you?
+What’s the difference and what is right for different sleepers?
 We’ve put together a handy guide to help answer that age-old question: comforter or duvet?

-It can get confusing telling the difference because many brands and sellers use the terms “comforter” and “duvet” interchangeably.
-That being said, let’s take a look at the classic definitions and how you can visually tell them apart when things get tricky.
+It can get confusing telling the difference because many brands and sellers use the terms “comforter” and “duvet” interchangeably; that being said, let’s take a look at the classic definitions and how one can visually tell them apart when things get tricky.

 “Duvet”, based on the Old French word for Down, is a loose flat bag filled with synthetic, down or other natural materials.
-You will rarely see a duvet with a sewn-through design, so the filling will move around freely.
-The duvet is placed in a duvet cover, similar to the way a pillow is placed in a pillowcase.
+One will rarely see a duvet with a sewn-through design, so the filling will move around freely; the duvet is placed in a duvet cover, similar to the way a pillow is placed in a pillowcase.

 RELATED: Best Reviewed Comforters

-If the brand or seller isn’t clear with the terms, you can check a few things.
-First, look at the company’s website.
-They will often define their verbiage in an FAQ section.
+If the brand or seller isn’t clear with the terms, shoppers can check a few things; they can first look at the company’s website because they will often define their verbiage in an FAQ section.

-Second, you can consider how the items are being sold.
+Second, shoppers can consider how the items are being sold.
 For example, is it part of a “bed in a bag” or bedding set?
 This is, most likely, a classic comforter.
-If it’s sold with a duvet cover, but without sheets or pillowcases, you’re probably looking at a duvet.
+If it’s sold with a duvet cover, but without sheets or pillowcases, they’re probably looking at a duvet.

-Once you know the difference, what should you buy?
+Once people know the difference, what should they buy?
 Well, there are a few things to consider.

 Related: Mattress Protector VS. Mattress Pad: Which One Is Right For Me?

-- If you prefer a cohesive design in your bedroom, a comforter bed set might be your best bet.
-The matched sheets, pillowcases, and comforter are a quick, easy design choice.
+- If someone prefers a cohesive design in their bedroom, a comforter bed set might be their best bet; the matched sheets, pillowcases, and comforter are a quick, easy design choice.

-- If you often change the look of your bedroom, the duvet is a great choice.
-Duvet covers come in a variety of colors and designs.
-You can quickly switch out the look of your space by zipping your duvet into a new duvet cover.
+- If someone often changes the look of their bedroom, the duvet is a great choice.
+Duvet covers come in a variety of colors and designs, and it easy to switch out the look of the space by placing the duvet in a new duvet cover.

-- Do you like a layered look and feel?
-Then, you should lean toward a comforter.
-Most comforters are designed to go on a top sheet and hang over the sides of the mattress.
+- Those who like a layered look and feel should lean toward a comforter; most comforters are designed to go on a top sheet and hang over the sides of the mattress.

-- If you prefer a simpler, cleaner design, a duvet might be best for you.
-Most duvets are made to fit exactly to the edges of the mattress.
-Many sleepers use a duvet and cover without a top sheet.
+- For those who you prefer a simpler, cleaner design, a duvet might be the best choice.
+Most duvets are made to fit exactly to the edges of the mattress, and many sleepers use a duvet and cover without a top sheet.
 This is known as sleeping “European Style” and more and more duvet fans are using this method.

-- Lastly, do you hate making your bed?
-Go duvet all the way.
-While the duvet filling can get twisted, it is much easier to lay out one large piece of bedding rather than a comforter, sheets, etc.
+- Lastly, those who hate making the bed should go with a duvet; while the duvet filling can get twisted, it is much easier to lay out one large piece of bedding rather than a comforter, sheets, etc.

 There are so many things to consider, but knowing the difference between duvets and comforters is the first step.
-So, leave your thesaurus at home and find the best fit for you.
+So, leave the thesaurus at home and shop with ease.

 Featured Image: WorldWide/Shutterstock